A scientist makes a difficult choice.

 Captain Kerr, frowned, “Are you sure, professor?
 You managed to put the fix on all our sensors and make a good start on the torpedo rigs in under four hours.
 What’s the holdup?”

-“Professor, right now we’re transferring a work station and a portable JPComm unit, paired with the fleet’s flagship, into a shuttle.
+“Professor, right now we’re transferring a work station and a portable JPComm unit, paired directly with the fleet’s flagship, into a shuttle.
 I’m asking you to climb into that shuttle, write those instructions as fast as you can, and transmit them to the rest of the fleet.”

 Garth stared, “But, why don’t I just stay on the ship and do that?”

 That sounded ominous.
-“What do you mean by effective range?”
+“Effective range?”

 “Professor, the clock is running.”